MatijaBas/rugby-shop/README.md

     <img src="https://rugby-shop.s3-eu-west-1.amazonaws.com/static/img/profile.jpg" alt="Rugby Shop Profile" aria-label="RugbyShop" />
 </div>

-- The users account page can only be accessed by a logged in user if user not logged in the Profile icon is not displayed.
+- The users account page can only be accessed by a logged in user.
+If user not logged in, the Profile icon is not displayed.
 - The account page has basic info about user.
-All this details are saved after filling shipping details, so user will have his profile filled after that step.
+All these details are saved after filling shipping details, so user will have his profile filled after that step.
 - The user can see history of shoping sorted by dates and on click, user can see what he bought

 <br/>